-Financial & Accounting Experience Mr Tom de Swaan Chief Financial Officer of ABN AMRO until 31st December 2005 Determined by the Board to be the Audit Committee Financial Expert, as defined by the Sarbanes Oxley Act of 2002 (Sarbanes-Oxley) Sir Deryck Maughan A Partner of Kohlberg Kravis Roberts &amp; Co.
-(KKR) and Chairman of KKR Japan Former Chairman &amp; CEO of Citigroup International and Vice Chairman of Citigroup Inc. Former Chairman and Co-Chief Executive Officer of Salomon Smith Barney Former Chairman and Chief Executive Officer of Salomon Brothers Inc. Sir lan Prosser Former CFO and subsequently CEO of Bass ploChartered Accountant Dr Ronaldo Schmitz Former Member of Glaxo Wellcome plc's Audit Committee Former Member of Executive Board of Directors of Deutsche Bank AG Former Head of Investment Banking of Deutsche Bank Former member of the Executive Board of Directors of BASF from 1980 to 1990.
-CFO of BASF from 1985 to 1990 Former Chairman of the Committee from April 2001 to September 2006 MBA from INSEAD Sir Robert Wilson Economist Chairman of BG Group plc Retired from Rio Tinto in 2003 where he held Senior Management positions culminating in his appointment as Executive Chairman Scientific Expertise Dr Daniel Podolsky A world renowned researcher with advanced

-- knowledge of underlying mechanisms of disease and new therapies for gastrointestinal disorders - President of the University of Texas Southwestern Medical Centre - Former Mallinkrodt Professor of Medicine and Chief of Gastroenterology at Massachusetts General Hospital and Harvard Medical School.
+Financial & Accounting Experience Mr Tom de Swaan Chief Financial Officer of ABN AMRO until 31st December 2005 Determined by the Board to be the Audit Committee Financial Expert, as defined by the Sarbanes Oxley Act of 2002 (Sarbanes-Oxley) Sir Deryck Maughan A Partner of Kohlberg Kravis Roberts & Co.
+(KKR) and Chairman of KKR Japan Former Chairman & CEO of Citigroup International and Vice Chairman of Citigroup Inc. Former Chairman and Co-Chief Executive Officer of Salomon Smith Barney Former Chairman and Chief Executive Officer of Salomon Brothers Inc. Sir Ian Prosser Former CFO and subsequently CEO of Bass plc Chartered Accountant Dr Ronaldo Schmitz Former Member of Glaxo Wellcome plc's Audit Committee Former Member of Executive Board of Directors of Deutsche Bank AG Former Head of Investment Banking of Deutsche Bank Former member of the Executive Board of Directors of BASF from 1980 to 1990.
+CFO of BASF from 1985 to 1990 Former Chairman of the Committee from April 2001 to September 2006 MBA from INSEAD Sir Robert Wilson Economist Chairman of BG Group plc Retired from Rio Tinto in 2003 where he held Senior Management positions culminating in his appointment as Executive Chairman Scientific Expertise Dr Daniel Podolsky A world renowned researcher with advanced knowledge of underlying mechanisms of disease and new therapies for gastrointestinal disorders President of the University of Texas Southwestern Medical Centre Former Mallinkrodt Professor of Modicine and Chief of